Columbus Faculty Roundtable 2026

 Our interactions expect to spark innovative new approaches to a diverse set of academic questions and the larger lively questions of life.
 Ideally, conversations begun at our Faculty Roundtables will continue in classrooms, seminars, discussion groups, coffee shops, and with colleagues over lunch.

-After a presentation and response we’ll enjoy the focus for our evening: dinner conversation at your table.
-Following the dinner guests are invited to meet the presenters and further discussion over coffee and tea.
+After the presentations we’ll enjoy the focus for our time together: lunch conversation at your table.
+Following the meal guests are invited to meet the presenters and further discussion over coffee and tea.